About the Foundation

 Director

 Sharla is a born-again Christian with a strong focus on spreading the Gospel and building the Kingdom of God.
-She is a wife and a mother of three.
-Sharla has over 15 years of experience in the oil & gas sector, specifically in Technology, and is a holder of a BSc. and MSc. in Health, Safety & Environment.
+She is a wife and a mother of four.
+Sharla has over 15 years of experience in the Oil & Gas sector, specifically in Technology, holding a BSc. and MSc. in Health, Safety & Environment.
 Sharla remains focused on helping others and giving testament to the miracle of God’s grace and work in the lives of others.

 MELODY EICKMANN